Skip to Main Content

 The TiUfinder

-Databases that don't include full text (or only for part of the records) require a few more steps to get access to the item you want.
-In such databases you have to use the 'TiUfinder', which enables you to connect directly from a database record to the full-text article, if available through the TiU library.
-The TiUfinder will also tell you if the library holds the article in print.
-Note that in library databases, the TiUfinder ❶ looks a bit fancier than in Google Scholar.
+Databases that do not include full text, or only provide it for some records, require a few extra steps to access the item you need.
+In these cases, you can use the TiUfinder, which allows you to connect directly from a database record to the full-text article if it is available through the TiU Library.

 How the TiUfinder works

-1. The article is found and you get one or more links to the full text.
-Some articles initially display as HTML.
-To view or download the PDF, click the PDF link.
+1. The article is found and you get one or more links to the full text:

-3. The TiUfinder takes you to the journal's home page, because the publisher doesn’t provide direct links to specific articles.
-Look for a 'back issues' or 'archive' link, and then navigate to the article using the date, volume, issue and page number information given in the database record for the article.
-Once you find the article, look for PDF links to open the full text of the article.
+2. The TiUfinder takes you to the journal's home page, because the publisher doesn’t provide direct links to specific articles.
+Look for a 'back issues' or 'archive' link, and then navigate to the article using the date, volume, issue, and page number information given in the database record for the article.
+Once you find the article, look for PDF links to open the full text.

 Creative Commons License This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License by Tilburg University.